 Welcome to the Learning Resource Centre.
 The LRC is more than just a library.
-As well as offering a large collection of fiction and non-fiction books, magazines and newspapers, computers both in the LRC and an adjacent classroom can be used for homework and research.
+As well as offering a large collection of fiction and non-fiction books, magazines and newspapers, computers can be used for homework and research.
 Students are welcome to print their homework in the LRC; this facility is currently free of charge.
-Students enrolled on the Accelerated Reader programme can use Ipads to undertake their reading practice quizzes.
 A Reading Cafe operates every lunchtime and a Homework Club operates after school until 4.30pm Monday to Thursday.

 Students from all year groups regularly have the opportunity to attend author talks as well as participate in the annual Swindon Youth Festival of Literature and World Book Week activities.

 Reading for pleasure is strongly linked to educational attainment as well as personal and social development.
-Positive reading habits are promoted and encouraged through the wide, current and free choice of reading materials available as well as enrolment on the Accelerated Reader programme for Year 7 and 8 students.
+Positive reading habits are promoted and encouraged through the wide, current and free choice of reading materials available.
+Library lessons are a regular part of the timetable for the lower years, whilst R6 have regular seminars in literacy and study skills as well as a reserved part of the LRC so they are able to access resources whenever they want.

-The LRC is a great place to be, whether it’s for completing homework, reading quietly or just taking a breather from the hustle and bustle of school life.
-Mrs Day is on hand Monday to Thursdays and Mrs Tonkin is in on Fridays, so come on in and check it out!
+The LRC is a great place to be, whether it's for completing homework, reading quietly or just taking a breather from the hustle and bustle of school life.
+Mrs Day and/or Mrs Tonkin are always on hand, ably supported by the Year 10 Community Champions during break and lunchtime, so come on in and check it out!

 In order to organise some useful resources, the LRC has created some useful "padlets" for students.
 The padlets are a user-friendly selection of resources that are fun, useful or of interest to the school community.
 It includes links to competitions, author readings, and other opportunities to gently keep students' reading skills alive.
 It is best viewed in Google Chrome or Microsoft Edge and will be kept updated with new information: